datalad/datalad-remake/README.md

 **`-u, --url-only`** (optional)

-Run the command in a URL-only mode.
-If specified, a *prospective computation* will be performed, i.e. only the URL will be recorded, without initiating the computation.
+If specified, a *prospective computation* will be performed, i.e. only the instructions to compute a file will be recorded, without initiating the computation.

 **`TEMPLATE`**